Cray-HPE/docs-csm/operations/iuf/IUF.md

 The `prodmgr` is installed as an `rpm` and has a well documented `help`.
-The `product-deletion-utility` is a `container` which interacts with various repos to complete the deletion of artifcats and subsequent cleanup of the configmap entry.
+The `product-deletion-utility` is a `container` which interacts with various repos to complete the deletion of artifacts and subsequent cleanup of the `configmap` entry.

 Both the `rpm` and `container` image are installed as a part of `csm` installation.